-To perform radiative transfer simulations, we used the Atmospheric Radiative Transfer Simulator (ARTS), version 2.3 [5].
-For the purposes of simulating radiances in a threedimensional atmosphere, we utilize the reverse Monte Carlo integration, which can also account for multiple scattering effects [11].
-The reverse Monte Carlo algorithm relies on importance sampling to handle the non-diagonal extinction matrices inherent with horizontally aligned particles.
 This model has been used to simulate brightness temperatures for space-based sensors for both limb [12] and conical [13] geometries, producing synthetic radiances that are consistent with observations.
 It has also compared well with other models for ground-based geometries [14].
-While the simulation horizontal geometries is relatively novel, the performance of the model for other geometries gives us confidence for using the model in the present study.
+While the simulation horizontal of geometries is relatively novel, the performance of the model for other geometries gives us confidence for using the ARTS and the reverse Monte Carlo solver in this study.

 Hydrometeor scattering properties for ice particles are calculated using the T-Matrix method for fixed orientation [15] with a temperature-dependent complex permittivity for ice [16].
-Pristine ice particles are represented with cylindrical plates of solid ice with a 4:1 aspect ratio, and aggregates are oblate spheroids with an aspect ratio of 1.33:1 and a density of 0.2 g cm $^{-3}$.
+Pristine ice particles are represented with cylindrical plates of solid ice with a 4:1 aspect ratio, and aggregates are oblate spheroids with an aspect ratio of 1.33:1 and a density of 0.2 g·cm-3.
 The effective permittivity is calculated using the Maxwell-Garnett mixing formula for elliptical inclusions [17], with a lattice of ice containing inclusions of air.
-While T-Matrix calculations are not as representative as the higherfidelity discrete dipole approximation [18] for frozen hydrometeors with irregular shape, a comprehensive database of DDAcomputed particles is not available for preferentially-aligned snow particles with random azimuthal orientation.
+While T-Matrix calculations are not as representative as the higher fidelity discrete dipole approximation [18] for frozen hydrometeors with irregular shape, a comprehensive database of digital differential analyzer computed particles is not available for preferentially aligned snow particles with random azimuthal orientation.
 Moreover, pristine particles of small sizes, such as those at the location of the liquid layer, can be modeled well using idealized but representative geometries [19].

 The von Mises distribution [20], which is a good directional statistics approximation of a Gaussian distribution, is used to characterize particle flutter.
-Defined over a semi-circle,
+Defined over a semicircle

-$$p(\theta) = \frac{e^{\kappa \cos(2(\theta - \mu))}}{\pi I_0(\kappa)}.$$ (3)
+$$p(\theta) = \frac{e^{\kappa \cos(2(\theta - \mu))}}{\pi I_0(\kappa)}.$$ (4)

-The parameters μ and κ give the mean and spread of the distribution, with κ being inversely proportional to standard deviation.
-For the frozen hydrometeors, flutter is defined with a spread parameter of seven, (Gaussian-equivalent standard deviation of approximately 11°).
+The parameters $\mu$ and $\kappa$ give the mean and spread of the distribution, with $\kappa$ being inversely proportional to standard deviation.
+For the frozen hydrometeors, flutter is defined with a spread parameter of seven (Gaussian-equivalent standard deviation of approximately 11°).

-Supercooled cloud liquid droplets are modeled as a spherical scattering species using the T-Matrix for random orientations [21] with complex permittivity prescribed by Turner et al. [22] Gas absorption for N2, O2 and H2O is calculated using the complete Rosenkranz absorption model [23], [24], [25], with improvements to O2 absorption [26].
+Supercooled cloud liquid droplets are modeled as a spherical scattering species using the T-Matrix for random orientations [21] with complex permittivity prescribed by Turner et al. [22].
+Gas absorption for N2, O2, and H2O is calculated using the complete Rosenkranz absorption model [23]-[25], with improvements to O2 absorption [26].
 Absorption for O3 is calculated using line data from the HITRAN catalog [27].
 While the contribution of O3 is expected to be minimal, as the volume mixing ratios in the troposphere are two orders of magnitude below the upper atmosphere peak, ozone is included for completeness, and the inclusion of O3 requires negligible computing resources.

 III.
-SIMULATATION RESULTS
+SIMULATION RESULTS